themihirmathur/WHATS-CHAT/README.md

 * [Visual Studio Code](https://code.visualstudio.com/): The integrated development environment used for coding and managing the project.

-* [Node.js](https://nodejs.org/en): A JavaScript runtime environment used for server-side development.

 * JavaScript: The programming language used to implement the logic and functionality of the application.

+* [Socket.io](https://socket.io/): A library that enables real-time, bidirectional communication between the server and clients.

+## DEPENDENCIES

+* [Node.js](https://nodejs.org/en)(`Recommended to Install the LTS version`): A JavaScript runtime environment used for server-side development.

 * [Socket.io](https://socket.io/): A library that enables real-time, bidirectional communication between the server and clients.